promptfoo/promptfoo/site/docs/configuration/telemetry.md

 PROMPTFOO_ENABLE_ERROR_REPORTING=1
 ```

 We recommend enabling Sentry if you encounter any issues, as it provides us with valuable information to resolve problems quickly.
+Note that you should NOT enable error reporting if your prompts include any secrets or personally identifiable information, as this may expose those secrets to the Sentry service.

 ## Updates